 White Sun Spots: Treating Idiopathic Guttate Hypomelanosis

-- White sun spots develop due to a combination of two factors: aging (melanin decreases as we age) and excessive sun exposure.
+- White sun spots develop due to a combination of two factors: aging and excessive sun exposure.

-- The majority of the time, these white marks are totally benign and do not indicate a predisposition to skin cancer or other serious skin conditions.
+- Typically, these white marks are benign and do not indicate a predisposition to skin cancer or any other serious skin conditions.

-- There is a wide range of treatments available to correct white sun spots, from in-office laser procedures and microdermabrasion to prescription creams.
+- There are many options to correct white sun spots, including in-office laser procedures, microdermabrasion, and prescription creams.

 One way the power of the sun manifests itself through our skin is via white sun spots.
-Also known as Idiopathic Guttate Hypomelanosis (IGH), these frustrating white spots are totally benign (so don’t worry if you’ve got one, two, or a whole patch of them) but may cause you to feel self-conscious and want to cover them up.
+Also known as Idiopathic Guttate Hypomelanosis (IGH skin), these frustrating white spots are totally benign, meaning that you don’t need to worry about them from a medical standpoint.
+However, these spots can easily make people feel self-conscious and want to cover them up.

 According to the American Osteopathic College of Dermatology (AOCD), these white dots can be blamed on a decrease in melanin in the skin and its pigment-producing cells called melanocytes.
-Regular exposure to the sun (and, of course, its damaging UV rays) and other factors cause the skin to thin and flatten, which can lead to a change in skin tone in the affected area.
+Regular exposure to the sun and its damaging UV rays causes the skin to thin and flatten, which can lead to the change in skin tone in the affected area.

 Like the graying of hair or the slowing of collagen production, the body’s ability to produce significant amounts of melanin weakens as we age.
 Excessive sun exposure, even over a period of years, only worsens the body’s ability to produce enough melanin.

-The sun doesn’t discriminate when it comes to skin types or tones.
+The sun doesn’t only impact those with lighter skin tones however.
 Contrary to popular belief, even people with dark skin are susceptible to developing these white patches and other sun-related skin damage.
-This is why wearing broad-spectrum sunscreen daily is so very important.
+This is why wearing broad-spectrum sunscreen daily is so important.

 Let’s clear this up right off the bat.
 White sun spots are almost always benign, so there’s little need to worry if you see them pop up on your body.
-The white areas are also not known to increase your likelihood of developing skin cancer, although sometimes a doctor will request a biopsy if he or she believes there’s an indication of something more serious that should be investigated.
+The white areas are also not known to increase your likelihood of developing skin cancer, although sometimes a doctor will request a biopsy if they believe there’s an indication of something more serious that should be investigated.

-Occasionally, these spots are confused with other (sometimes more serious) skin disorders, including tinea versicolor, warts, vitiligo and pityriasis alba.
+Occasionally, these spots are confused with other, sometimes more serious, skin disorders such as tinea versicolor, warts, vitiligo, and pityriasis alba.
 If you notice that your spots are spreading, see a doctor immediately.

-If you’ve got a few white spots that just won’t go away, there are several treatment options available, all of which work to equip your skin cells with the proper tools required to ward off depigmentation.
+If you have a few white spots that just won’t go away, there are several treatment options available.
+All of these treatments work to equip your skin cells with the proper tools to ward off depigmentation.
 Often that means using active ingredients and techniques that stimulate the production of melanin, which effectively helps even out skin.

 While most of the time white sun spots aren’t caused by a skin fungus, the skin fungal infection tinea versicolor looks very similar to Idiopathic Guttate Hypomelanosis and the two are often mixed up.
-Thus, if a doctor deems your condition tinea versicolor, antifungal products will help reduce the appearance of these stubborn, white spots.
+If a doctor deems your condition to be tinea versicolor, antifungal products will help reduce the appearance of these stubborn white spots.

-Besides using cosmetic procedures and the right skincare products, many patients also turn to cosmetic cover-ups to mask the affected area.
-This might mean using self-tanner, makeup or clothing to mask the hypopigmentation.
+Besides using cosmetic procedures and the right skincare products, many patients also turn to cosmetic cover-ups in order to mask the affected area.
+This might mean using self-tanner, makeup, or clothing to mask the hypopigmentation.

 Topical steroids are sometimes recommended for extreme cases of skin depigmentation.
 They work by suppressing the immune system and blocking the autoimmune destruction of the melanin-producing melanocytes.
 In other words, they allow the body to produce more melanin.